The history of the De bohun family name begins after the Norman Conquest

 Early Notables of the De bohun family (pre 1700)

-Another 81 words (6 lines of text) are included under the topic Early De bohun Notables in all our PDF Extended History products and printed products wherever possible.
+and 2nd Earl of Northampton; and Mary de Bohun (c.1368-1394), who was the...
+Another 66 words (5 lines of text) are included under the topic Early De bohun Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the De bohun family to Ireland